AnnaErshova/annaershova.github.io/source/_posts/2015-10-15-rake-database-tasks.markdown

 Most beginner developers stick to **`rake db:migrate`**, **`rake db:seed`** and **`rake db:reset`**, but there are quite a few more options.

-*Migration* is a version of a database (I *still* don't understand what we are migrating and where, but oh well, such is conventional terminology).
+*Migration* is a version of a database (I *still* don't understand *what we are migrating and where*, but oh well, such is conventional terminology).

 Each new migration modifies a database schema (which starts out completely blank) by adding and removing data, changing data types etc.